gregcarrart/mobile-swipe/README.md

-Mobile image gallery that uses gestures.js.
-This will only work on mobile devices...
+Mobile image gallery that uses gestures.js that mimics a native app image gallery.
+This will only work on mobile devices.

+Just swipe left and right to cycle through some images.